Hunted Species – The death wish

 To his surprise, black ebony hands settled on his shoulders, and pushed him back to the berth.
 Starscream took notice of the strength of Megatron's energy field: fiery, powerful.
 Overwhelming.

 "You shouldn't go by yourself, Starscream.
-It's not safe for a young and wounded Seeker to go in this area.
-You certainly ignore it, but the Idriacon Citadel burned few nights ago and the district is now under martial law."
+It is not safe for a young and wounded Seeker to go in this area.
+You probably ignore it, but the Vos Citadel burned a dozen of vorns ago.
+The Autobots have placed the whole city under martial law since... this tragedy."

 Starscream looked up at him, while a premonition of disaster painfully tightened around his spark.

 The citadel had been reduced to ashes.
 There was nothing left of the palace of Shootingstar, which was passed down through his lineage for thousands of Vorns.
 Devastated by the visions of desolation, Starscream almost didn't pay attention to the rare Seekers who bowed before him when they walked through, and didn't mind answering the questions of Megatron.

 They finally arrived at what was once the main audience room where Shootingstar used to lead his army, but also to receive his most distinguished guests.
 Here again, there was nothing left, except a half melted throne.

 "How and where have they been found, again?" he asked absently.